rmuif/web/README.md

 ## Features

+There’s already a bunch of features included for instant web development gratification.

 - Bootstrapped with Create React App, the same tooling works out-of-the-box
 - Scaffolding incorporates Google Material Design principles through Material-UI
 - Built on top of Firebase with Authentication, Firestore, Functions, Storage, and Performance Monitoring working from the start